 - Feeling like something is stuck in your eye

 - A white spot on your cornea that may or may not be visible when looking in the mirror

 Some of these symptoms are common in other eye problems.
 Schedule an exam with one of our eye doctors so you can get the correct diagnosis and the treatment that you need.

 Any eye injury, eye infection, or condition that contributes to the cornea drying out increases the risk of developing a corneal ulcer.
 You can reduce your risk by caring for and wearing contact lenses properly and by wearing protective glasses when doing any activity that poses a risk to your eyes.
 Your risk increases if you:

 - Have had cold sores, shingles, or chicken pox

 - Have an eyelid disorder that prevents proper functioning

 Corneal ulcers cannot accurately be self-diagnosed.
-Ophthalmologists diagnose corneal ulcers by using a special dye that lights up any damages of your cornea and a special microscope called a slit lamp.
-If an infection has caused your corneal ulcer, the ophthalmologist may also take a small sample to determine the type of infection in order to properly treat the condition.
+Ophthalmologists diagnose corneal ulcers by using a special dye that lights up any damage to your cornea and a special microscope called a slit lamp.
+If an infection has caused your corneal ulcer, your ophthalmologist may also take a small sample to determine the type of infection in order to properly treat the condition.